maxkapur/maxkapur.github.io/_posts/2050-12-29-interesting-submodular.markdown

 winter is one minus the probability that all of them are closed, which is $$f(X).$$

-With this interpretation in mind, we are tempted to give $$f(X)$$ a tortured-but-accurate name such as the &ldquo;parallel process success probability with quality upgrades&rdquo; function&mdash;but we&rsquo;ll just stick with
+With this interpretation in mind, we are tempted to give $$f(X)$$ a tortured-but-accurate name such as the “parallel process success probability with quality upgrades” function&mdash;but we’ll just stick with
 $$f(X)$$ for now.

 This interpretation is admittedly a bit narrow.
 The versatility of $$f(X)$$